Forceflow/libmorton/README.md

 # Libmorton

- * Libmorton is a **C++ header-only library** with methods to efficiently encode/decode 64-bit morton codes from/to 32-bit (x,y,z) coordinates. *Morton order* is also known as *Z-order* or *[the Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve)*.
+ * Libmorton is a **C++ header-only library** with methods to efficiently encode/decode 64, 32 and 16-bit morton codes and coordinates. *Morton order* is also known as *Z-order* or *[the Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve)*.
- * Libmorton is a **portable** library - in its most basic form it only depends on standard C++ headers.
+ * Libmorton is a **lightweight and portable** library - in its most basic form it only depends on standard C++ headers.
 Compiler/architecture optimizations can however be enabled.
  * This library is under active development.
-SHIT WILL BREAK.
+SHIT MIGHT BREAK.

 ## Usage
-You can use the library by including *libmorton/morton.h*.
-This will always include functions that point to the most efficient way to encode/decode date.
+You can use the library by including only *libmorton/morton.h*.
+This will always include functions that point to the most efficient way to encode/decode.
+If you want to test out alternative (and possibly slower) methods, you can find them in *libmorton/morton2D.h* and *libmorton/morton3D.h*.

 <pre>
 // ENCODING 2D / 3D morton codes, of length 32 and 64 bits